wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshooting.md

 ## `My node crashed.
 Why?
 What do I do?`

 **Answer**: A node may crash due to number of reasons.
-You can detect the reason of the crash by reviewing error messages in log files.
+You can detect the reason of the crash by reviewing error messages in the log files.
 See the following cases and possible solutions for details.

 ### `"too many open files" error`